 Unless otherwise prohibited by Law, (i) any action to be taken or notice delivered under these bylaws may be taken or transmitted by electronic mail or other electronic means; and (ii) any action or approval required to be written or in writing may be transmitted or received by electronic mail or other electronic means.

-AUSTIN EMERGENCY NURSES INC shall publish a quarterly newsletter as its official publication.
+AUSTIN ENA shall publish a quarterly newsletter as its official publication.
 This communication may be created digitally and distributed electronically.

 ARTICLE XVI